bradleyoesch/bradleyoesch.github.io/recipes/carnitas/index.md

 ## Instructions

-_Optionally cut meal and dry brine overnight_
+_Optionally cut the 3 lbs pork shoulder into 2 inch cubes and dry brine overnight_

 ### Prepare